Pelvic Congestion Syndrome (PCS)

-Chronic pelvic pain is a very common problem in the United States, and accounts for 10-15% of referrals to gynecologists and pain clinics.
-Dozens of conditions can result in chronic pelvic pain.
-In many cases, the root cause is never discovered, despite numerous tests and operations.
-For some women, however, pelvic pain is caused by a condition known as pelvic congestion sydrome (PCS), which may go undiagnosed simply because physicians often fail to look for it.
+Chronic pelvic pain is a very common problem in the United States.
+It accounts for 10 to 15 percent of referrals to gynecologists and pain clinics.
+For some women, the cause of their pelvic pain is a condition known as pelvic congestion syndrome (PCS).
+It may go undiagnosed simply because physicians are often unfamiliar with it or fail to look for it.

 Symptoms of pelvic congestion syndrome (PCS)

 Many times, symptoms don't appear until a woman becomes pregnant, and then they continue after the pregnancy.
 The main symptom of PCS is pelvic pain.
 The pain typically worsens as the day goes on, especially for women who sit or stand all day, and then goes away after a night of sleep.
 Learn more about pelvic pain.